testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#basic, #draft`

-:white_check_mark:  **Do:** A test should assume nothing on other tests neither should the writer read previous tests implementation.
-Then how
+:white_check_mark:  **Do:** Given information that must be unique like username or email, the test should combine meaningul data with some randomness to avoid collission with other tests.
+A test should assume nothing on other tests neither should the writer read previous tests implementation.

 <br/>